Helga Baum

 Helga Baum (née Dlubek, born 1954) is a German mathematician.
 She is professor for differential geometry and global analysis in the Institute for Mathematics of the Humboldt University of Berlin.

 Education

 Baum earned a doctorate (Dr. sc. nat.) in mathematics in 1980 at the Humboldt University of Berlin.
 Her dissertation, Spin-Strukturen und Dirac-Operatoren über Pseudoriemannschen Mannigfaltigkeiten, was supervised by Thomas Friedrich.

 Books

-Baum of the author or coauthor of books including:
+Baum is the author or coauthor of several books, including: